 Launch event for this special issue of Third Text edited by Ros Gray and Shela Sheikh.
-The Wretched Earth...presents new research on, and generated through, contemporary art practices that both explore and intervene in the cultures, politics and systems of representation, generated through human interaction with the soil.
+The Wretched Earth: Botanical Conflicts and Artistic Interventions presented new research on contemporary art practices that both explore and intervene in the cultures, politics and systems of representation generated through human interaction with the soil.

 Ros Gray and Shela Sheikh – The Wretched Earth: Botanical Conflicts and Artistic Interventions: Introduction

 Nomusa Makhubu – The Poetics of Entanglement in Zina Saro-Wiwa’s Food Interventions

 Shela Sheikh –‘Planting Seeds/The Fires of War’: The Geopolitics of Seed Saving in Jumana Manna’s Wild Relatives

 Hannah Meszaros Martin – ‘Defoliating the World’: Ecocide, Visual Evidence and ‘Earthly Memory’

 Filipa César – Meteorisations: Reading Amílcar Cabral’s Agronomy of Liberation

 Richard William Hill – Borderless Histories: The Botanical Art of Maria Thereza Alves